OSU continues making progress on plans to build world-class athletic facilities

 Friday, July 28, 2006

-The OSU Foundation has purchased through negotiations 86 of the 87 properties in the initial athletic village expansion area north of Boone Pickens Stadium between McElroy Road and Hall of Fame Avenue.
+Through negotiations, the OSU Foundation has purchased 86 of the 87 properties in the initial athletic village expansion area north of Boone Pickens Stadium between McElroy Road and Hall of Fame Avenue.
 Negotiations continue to purchase the last property in the area.

-On Friday, the OSU/A&M Board of Regents gave the University the approval to purchase the remaining property, including the use of eminent domain if necessary.
+On Friday, the OSU/A&M Board of Regents approved the university's purchase of the remaining property, including the use of eminent domain if necessary.

-“We commend the Foundation and those involved in this process on their efforts to purchase properties by working with home and property owners to negotiate fair prices,” commented Joe D. Hall, OSU/A&M Board of Regent, Chair.
+“We commend the Foundation and those involved in this process on their efforts to purchase properties by working with home and property owners to negotiate fair prices,” said Joe D. Hall, OSU/A&M Board Chair.

 “We have been much more successful purchasing properties on a volunteer basis than any of us could ever imagined.
 We applaud the thoughtful way the Foundation has approached this process.
 We also thank the many property owners who worked with the Foundation on this far-reaching initiative.”

-Oklahoma State began the process of purchasing the properties in the initial expansion area last year and to date has acquired 86 properties from 46 owners.
-Nearly half of the properties have been or will be relocated by the owner or individuals who have purchased the structure through auction.
+OSU began purchasing properties in the initial expansion area last year and has acquired 86 properties from 46 owners.
+Nearly half of the properties have been or will be relocated by the owners or individuals who purchased the structure through auction.

 As it has cleared the expansion area of properties, the university has coordinated closely with the city, including working with Stillwater Police to use structures for SWAT training.
 In addition, OSU allowed Habitat for Humanity to gather home materials and appliances it could re-sell or use in homes it builds.

-Thanks to the Pickens gift, OSU has begun work to bowl the west end zone of Boone Pickens Stadium, which will create a world-class 60,000-seat stadium and house a weight room, training table and coaches’ offices.
-The north side of the stadium will be ready for the upcoming season and the west end zone should be ready for the 2008 season.
+Thanks to the Pickens gift, OSU has begun work to bowl the west end zone of Boone Pickens Stadium.
+This will create a world-class 60,000-seat stadium and house a weight room, training table and coaches’ offices.
+The north side of the stadium will be ready for the upcoming season, and the west end zone should be ready for the 2008 season.

 • Multi-purpose indoor practice complex